sferanchuk/d3b_charts/README.md

 The interactive tools for the provided data table become available from that link.

 Use links on a start page for a several sample data series to test the service.

+Modify ALLOWED_HOSTS variable in d3b/settings.py to open access from remote clients